© 2023 MJH Life Sciences™ and Infection Control Today. All rights reserved.

 In people with psoriasis and eczema, tattoos may cause the chronic skin conditions to flare.

-Sarcoidosis is an autoimmune disorder characterized by swelling and itching that can occur in a tattoo decades after the procedure and can involve other organs, such as the lungs or eyes.
-This type of reaction is not directly caused by the original tattoo, but can show up within the tattoo.
+Sarcoidosis is an autoimmune disorder characterized by swelling and itching that can occur in a tattoo decades after the procedure can involve other organs, such as the lungs or eyes.
+This type of reaction is not directly caused by the original tattoo, but pops up within the tattoo.
 Treatments include topical creams and, in severe cases, immunosuppressant medications.

 Shinohara offers the following tips for those who insist on getting tattoos:

-Since tattoos are not regulated in any way, there are many unknowns that could pose potential problems for consumers in terms of the inks and tools used, says Shinohara.
-It is especially important for consumers to be aware of the potential risks, report any problem that develops to the tattoo artist and see a board-certified dermatologist for proper diagnosis and treatment.
+Since tattoos are not regulated in any way, many unknowns could pose potential problems for consumers regarding the inks and tools used, says Shinohara.
+Consumers need to be aware of the potential risks, report any situation that develops to the tattoo artist and see a board-certified dermatologist for proper diagnosis and treatment.